When can I get the COVID-19 Vaccine?

 No. Individuals on the waitlist will be called based on their eligibility, to which they must attest when scheduled, and NOT their position on the list.
 Even if you include your name on the waitlist 10 times you will only be called when you meet the eligibility criteria and when the vaccine is available to offer.
 Signing-up using multiple emails will also not increase your chances or expedite an invitation to schedule an appointment.

 Do you expect to receive vaccines on a regular basis and in larger quantities?

 With the increased production of the Pfizer, Moderna, and Johnson & Johnson vaccines we feel confident that we will begin to see more frequent and larger quantities of the vaccine delivered to us.
 Hunterdon Healthcare is prepared to administer up to 2,000 vaccinations a week as soon as that quantity of vaccine is made available to us.

 How long should I wait before calling you if I haven’t received a call?

 Once you register for our waitlist you will receive an email confirming your inclusion.
 Each week you will receive an email with a vaccine status update.
-As a reminder, you will not be called to make a vaccination appointment until you meet NJDOH eligibility requirements.
-Once you meet these requirements and enough vaccine is available, you will be contacted to schedule your appointment.
+Once eligible and enough vaccine is available, you will be contacted to schedule your appointment.
 Please do not call your physician or the hospital for a status report as neither will have access to that information.
-The demand for the vaccine is significantly higher than the quantities of vaccines being distributed throughout the state.
-We kindly ask for your patience as it will take a couple of months (or longer) to vaccinate every individual who wishes to be vaccinated.

 I signed up for the waitlist but didn’t receive a confirmation email.
 What do I do?